 Dr. Nazila Ghanea-Hercock (Iran) – Associate Professor in International Human Rights Law at the University of Oxford (UK); Associate Director of the Oxford Human Rights Hub; (Fellow of Kellogg College); member of the OSCE Panel of Experts on Freedom of Religion or Belief; and founding editor of International Journal of Religion and Human Rights.

-Professor Juan Mendez (Argentina) – former UN Special Rapporteur on torture; President Emeritus of the International Center for Transitional Justice; and former Special Advisor to the Secretary-General on the Prevention of Genocide; Professor of Human Rights Law in Residence at the American University – Washington College of Law, where he is Faculty Director of the Anti-Torture Initiative; Commissioner of the International Commission of Jurists, Geneva, Switzerland; member of the Truth Commission set up as part of the Colombian Peace Accords.
+Professor Juan Mendez (Argentina) – former UN Special Rapporteur on torture; President Emeritus of the International Center for Transitional Justice; and former Special Advisor to the Secretary-General on the Prevention of Genocide; Professor of Human Rights Law in Residence at the American University – Washington College of Law, where he is Faculty Director of the Anti-Torture Initiative; Commissioner of the International Commission of Jurists, Geneva, Switzerland.

 Justice Sophia A. B. Akuffo (Ghana) – Judge of the Supreme Court of Ghana; Vice-President and Judge of the African Court of Human and People’s Rights; former member of the Governing Committee of the Commonwealth Judicial Education Institute; and Chairperson of the Alternative Dispute Resolution Task Force.